Role of energy-invariant assistants in energy extraction from quantum batteries: Effectiveness of energy-invariant assistant

 \subsection{Example: Two level system}

-In this subsection, we give an example of two level system to study the effect of catalyst.
-We consider the local Hamiltonian of battery and catalyst to be $H_B=h_B \sigma_z$ and $H_C=h_C \sigma_z$ respectively.
-Further we choose the initial state of the battery to be
+In this subsection, we give an example of complete energy extraction from a battery using an energy-invariant assistant.
+We consider the Hamiltonians of the battery and assistant to be $\bar{H}_B=h_B \sigma_z$ and $\bar{H}_C=h_C \sigma_z$ respectively, where $\sigma_z$ is the Pauli matrix.
+We will express every matrix in the eigenbasis of $\sigma_z$.
+We choose the initial state of the battery to be

-in the computational basis. we bring a catalyst which remains as product with the battery initially and apply a global unitary $U$ on the joint system of battery and catalyst.
-Following this, we trace out the catalyst and extract energy from the battery.
-Our aim is to find the optimal extractable energy from the quantum battery.
-The optimization is done over all possible unitaries $U$ and all possible catalyst states.
-In this regard $\ket{\psi_{in}^{C}}=\sqrt{\frac{1+k}{2}}\ket{0}+\sqrt{\frac{1-k}{2}}\ket{1}$ serves as the optimal state of catalyst.
-The corresponding optimal global unitary is $U_{opt}=(U^{g}_B \otimes \mathbbm{I})U_{swap}$, where $U_{swap}$ is given by